-This residency visa was created by the Portuguese government to encourage foreign entrepreneurs, freelancers, and independent service providers to relocate to Portuguese territory to invest, create jobs, or engage in activities that can boost the country's economy.
+The Portuguese government introduced this residency visa to attract foreign entrepreneurs, freelancers, and independent service providers to relocate to Portugal.
+The goal is to encourage investment, job creation, and activities that can enhance the country's economy.

-The Portugal D2 Visa has an array of advantages, such as the freedom to travel across other Schengen countries and the possibility of obtaining a permanent residence permit.
+The D2 Visa offers several advantages, including the ability to travel freely across other Schengen countries and the possibility of obtaining a permanent residence permit.

-We've created this comprehensive guide to help you understand this visa category, ensuring a seamless application process.
+We have created this comprehensive guide to help you understand the D2 Visa category and ensure a smooth application process.

-Compared to other visas such as the Portugal Golden Visa or the D7 Passive Income Visa, the D2 doesn't require a significant investment or a regular passive income.
+Compared to other visas, such as the Portugal Golden Visa or the Portugal D7 Passive Income Visa, the D2 doesn't require a significant investment or a regular passive income.
 Instead, it focuses on business investment and having a viable business idea.
-This visa is versatile and can be used for various types of businesses, ranging from small cafes to large real estate agencies.

 The Portugal D2 Visa requirements include: